khadkauj/berlin-Trasnportation-App-frontend/README.md

 Users should be able to mark some stops favorite so that they can quickly access them instead of searching every time.
 This information needs to be client-side only.

-    ➡Users can also mark the stops as favourite, and if it has any availability it will be rendered in Favourite stops component.
-These datas are stores in local storage; I did some engineering to set the array of stops in local storage.
+    ➡ Users can also mark stops as favourite, and if it has any availability it will be rendered in Favourite stops component.

-    ➡ We might have also used firebase or similar services with login/logout functionalities where users can save all his data speicific to them, but I though it will be unnecessary.
+    ➡ In the application, I engineered local storage to store client-side data.
+The data, however, will be specific to the browser and not the user and get erased if the user clears the local storage.
+We could have instead used firebase Gmail authentication and firestore to store the data really  from the client-side perspective, but I though it will be unnecessary.